neo-project/docs/docs/en-us/tooldev/concept/transaction.md

 The combination of `PrevHash` and `PrevIndex` are called a coin reference.
 It reference to a previous Unspent Transaction Output(UTXO).
 For more details, read "UTXO" section.

 ### Output

 Each transaction can have up to 65536 outputs.
 An output represents the transfer result of any asset.
-The data structure of output is as follows:
+The data structure of output is shown as follows:

 | Size | Field | Type | Description |
 |---|-------|------|------|